Best Threat Intelligence Platform Vendors: Enterprise Buyer's Guide

 AI-Driven Threat Analysis

-Choose Recorded Future if you need automated threat analysis tools and AI-powered investigation capabilities for large-scale threat intelligence processing.
+Choose Recorded Future if you need automated threat analysis tools and AI-powered investigation for large-scale intelligence processing.

 Endpoint-Integrated Intelligence

-Choose CrowdStrike if you’re already using Falcon endpoints and want threat intelligence embedded directly within your endpoint security platform.
+Choose CrowdStrike if you’re already using Falcon endpoints and want threat intelligence embedded directly within your endpoint console.

 Product Ecosystem Integration

-Choose Palo Alto Networks if you’re using Palo Alto security products and need threat intelligence integrated across your existing firewall and security infrastructure.
+Choose Palo Alto Networks if you’re using Palo Alto security products and need threat intelligence integrated across your existing firewall and cloud infrastructure.

 IBM QRadar Integration

-Choose IBM X-Force if you’re running IBM QRadar SIEM and need threat intelligence designed specifically for that platform with industry-focused reporting.
+Choose IBM X-Force if you’re running IBM QRadar SIEM and need threat intelligence designed specifically for that platform.

 Incident Response Consulting

-Choose Mandiant if you need threat intelligence tied to professional incident response services and consulting engagements.
+Choose Mandiant if you need threat intelligence tied to professional incident response services.

 Here’s a quick side-by-side comparison of all six platforms: